CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution: Appendix

-Note that, in the main paper we have proposed an RL-based scheme to incorporate compiler feedback (CF) and symbolic execution feedback (SF) during the LLM training process.
-However, we have also considered using non-RL schemes to incorporate this feedback during training.
-Instead of using CF and SF as rewards in an RL-based optimization framework as described in Algorithm~\ref{algo:b2bTrain}, another approach to incorporating feedback during LLM fine-tuning is to formulate loss as a combination of the CE loss and the feedback (CF, SF), and thereafter train the LLM by Supervised Fine-Tuning (SFT).
-The two alternatives for such an approach are:
+In the main paper, we propose using an RL-based method to integrate compiler feedback (CF) and symbolic execution feedback (SF) into the LLM training process.
+However, we also explored non-RL methods for incorporating this feedback.
+Instead of using CF and SF as rewards in the RL framework (Algorithm 1), another approach is to combine CF and SF with the cross-entropy (CE) loss and train the LLM using Supervised Fine-Tuning (SFT).
+The two alternatives are:

 \begin{enumerate}[label=\alph*.] \item $\mathbf{\cotran^{+}}$ \textbf{(additive approach):} Minimize a linearly-weighted combination of CE loss and both the feedback.

 \item $\mathbf{\cotran^{\times}}$ \textbf{(multiplicative approach):} Minimize a weighted CE loss, where weights for samples in a mini-batch are a combination of both the feedback. \end{enumerate}